[i won a PRIZE for RESEARCH BLOGGING!!!!]

 The internal university newspaper announced it this morning, so I guess he must have been telling the truth.

 I’ve been very ambivalent about blogging in the last months.
 I suppose this sounds a little, well, obvious, but seeing that the university officially, publically and financially are saying that this blogging is great stuff and we’re glad you’ve been doing it, well, that’s astounding.
 It’s incredibly motivating and validating.
-And while I’m still not exactly sure how a somewhat established, young, female, head-of-small-department academic in new media blogs, I’m sure I’ll find a way I’m comfortable with and that’s mine.
+And while I’m still not exactly sure how to blog as a somewhat established, young, female, head-of-small-department academic in new media, I’m sure I’ll find a way I’m comfortable with and that’s mine.
 I had the PhD student blog, the newbie university teacher and the brand new head-of-small-department blog down pat, after all).

 And hey, you know, if I’d had a pseudonymous academic blog like my almost daily reads Bitch PhD, See Jane Compute, Dr. Crazy, See Jane in the Academy, Profgrrrrl, Learning Curves or Confessions of a Community College Dean (the thought of which has appealed more and more to me) I couldn’t blog this!
 And would that blog be mine if I couldn’t blog something like this?